 Mistakes aren’t the end of the world—they’re a marvelous, messy, necessary part of it.
-Quitting before you can fail is a natural impulse, but forgoing failure means shutting down a whole world of invaluable lessons and confidence-building successes.
+Quitting before you can fail is a natural impulse, but when we avoid trying things to avoid failure it means shutting down a whole world of invaluable lessons and confidence-building successes.

 Fortunately, we’re experts on transforming mistakes into awesome opportunities to learn.
-Here are some common reasons kids throw in the towel, along with helpful hints for keeping them on track to try boldly, fail bravely and try, try again.
+Here are some common reasons kids throw in the towel, along with helpful ideas to teach them how not to give up boldly, fail bravely and try, try again.

 Some Of The Top Reasons Kids Give Up